sainimanguu/sainimanguu/README.md

 - --

 - ## 🧠 About Me
-- 🎓 3nd-year CSE–AI undergrad passionate about building useful, real-world products.
+- 🎓 3nd-year CSE undergrad passionate about building useful, real-world products.
 - 💼 Freelance dev delivering full-stack apps for clients and startups.
 - 🚀 Learning to build, scale, and ship — not just code.
 - 🧠 Focused on systems, problem-solving, and product thinking.